JBlond/dotfiles/install.md

 ## Linux

 On Linux you can also use *make* to install it.
 Run `make` without any parameter to see all options.
+On [Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases/latest) use pacman to install make `pacman -S make`